AppView

 social.colibri.community.blockMessage

-Section titled “social.colibri.community.blockMessage”Block a message in a given community.
+Section titled “social.colibri.community.blockMessage”Hides a message in a given community.
+Requires the caller to hold the message.hide permission.

-Section titled “social.colibri.community.unblockUser”Unblock a user from a community, allowing them to write messages there again.
+Section titled “social.colibri.community.unbanUser”Unbans a user from a community, allowing them to write messages there again.
+Requires the member.unban permission.

 social.colibri.community.createInvitation

-Section titled “social.colibri.community.createInvitation”Create an invitation for the specified community.
+Section titled “social.colibri.community.createInvitation”Creates an invitation code for the specified community.
+Requires the invitation.create permission.

-Section titled “social.colibri.community.resolveInvitation”Get information about a given invitation code.
+Section titled “social.colibri.community.getInvitation”Get information about a given invitation code.
+Does not require authentication.

 social.colibri.community.listInvitations